hsen1221/Detecting-malicious-and-benign-traffic-using-models-trained-on-IoT-23-dataset/README.md

 ## 4 Training Models
-Thif folder contain 4 models trained on the 'combined_daataset,csv' dataset. for each model there is the code that corresponds to the training and testing the model and the final model after training.
+Thif folder contain 4 models trained on the 'combined_daataset,csv' dataset. for each model there is the code that corresponds to the training and testing the model and the final model after training. the models are Lightgbm, XGBoost, Random_forest, neural_network. and there is a code 'dataset_observation.ipynb' to observe the data used in training and see its properties